trizen/raku-rosettacode/programming_tasks/J/JortSort.md

 ```

-However, since Perl 6 has a really good inliner, there's really little point anyway in using the `[!after]` reduction operator directly, and `jort-sort-more-better-sorta` is really much more self-documenting, so please don't use the reduction operator if you can.
+However, since Perl&#160;6 has a really good inliner, there's really little point anyway in using the `[!after]` reduction operator directly, and `jort-sort-more-better-sorta` is really much more self-documenting, so please don't use the reduction operator if you can.
 For example:

-#### Output:
 ```
 $ perl6
 > [!after] <a b c>  # DON'T do it this way